algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 For coding and source code management, we utilize Visual Studio Code (VSCode).
 VSCode is a robust text editor that seamlessly integrates with version control systems like Git.
 Its versatility and extensibility make it an ideal choice for efficient development and collaboration within our team.

+**Required extension:**

+- [nasm x86 syntax highlighting](https://marketplace.visualstudio.com/items?itemName=LucianIrsigler.nasm): to provide syntax highlighting and snippets for NASM assembly language, enhancing code readability and productivity
+- [VSCode DOSBox](https://marketplace.visualstudio.com/items?itemName=xsro.vscode-dosbox): to run DOSBox and its variants in VSCode, supporting platforms such as JSDos, DOSBox, and DOSBox-x, with installation instructions and customizable settings for different operating systems.

+#### version control - Git

+For effective source code management, Git has been selected, offering key advantages tailored to our collaborative and iterative development approach.

+- Facilitates parallel development, supporting structured workflows
+- Maintains a detailed history for easy issue identification and code stability
+- Integrates seamlessly with GitHub for streamlined collaboration and code reviews
+- Assists in identifying and resolving conflicts to ensure smooth code integration

+#### GitHub Integration

+For streamlined project management and collaborative development, we leverage GitHub.

+**Github admin:**

+- Guillaume Deramchi
+- Laura-Lee Hollande

+**Implementation:**

+- **Branching Strategy:** employing feature, development, and main branches for a structured workflow
+- **Commit Guidelines:** encouraging clear and concise commit messages for improved readability
+- **GitHub Hosting:** utilizing GitHub as a hosting platform for our project
+- **Issue Tracking:** leveraging GitHub's issue tracking system for efficient bug reporting and task management

+**Branch protection rules:**
+The main branch is safeguarded.
+Pushing changes requires the creation of a pull request, with a mandatory review before merging.
+This ensures a thorough review process, promoting code quality and collaboration.

 ### System Requirements

 The system prerequisites for our Pac-Man game have been meticulously defined to ensure seamless compatibility and optimal performance throughout the game's development and execution.